stacks-network/stacks-core/docs/rpc-endpoints.md

 ### GET /v2/health

 Determine whether a node is healthy.
-The notion of health used for this endpoint is whether the block height of a node is greater than or equal to the max block height of its initial peers.
+A node is considered healthy if its block height is greater than or equal to the max block height of its initial peers.
 If there are no valid initial peers or data for the node to determine this information, this endpoint returns an error.
 The endpoint also returns an error if the node's height is less than the max block height amongst its initial peers, and this error includes